MikeHughesKent/PyFibreBundle/docs/source/functions.rst

 PyBundle class
 ^^^^^^^^^^^^^^

+For more explanation of how to use the PyBundle class for various functions, see the `PyBundle Class section <pybundle_class.html#default-settings>`_ .

-.. py:function:: init()
+.. py:function:: init([optional parameter-value pairs])

 Instantiates an object of the PyBundle class.
+There are a large number of optional parameters that are listed on the `PyBundle <pybundle_class.html>'_ page.

 .. py:function:: process(img)